DanteASC4/jgmc/IAMTHEDUCK.md

 - [ ] Revamp some parameter naming
   - Important, but this is going to be really annoying
+  - [x] Did it for coloring, need to fix naming for classes!
 - [ ] Standardize styling choices
 - [ ] Document project structure
 - [ ] Improve performance significantly!